 Keynote speakers will include senior representatives from Taiwan’s Ministry of National Defense and from the U.S. government.

-Registration is now open at the 2019 US-Taiwan Defense Industry Conference website.
+Conference sessions at the US-Taiwan Defense Industry

 The US-Taiwan Business Council (USTBC) today welcomed the announcement of a possible U.S. Foreign Military Sale of 66 F-16 Block 70 fighter jets to Taiwan for a total estimated value of US$8 billion.
 The Defense Security Cooperation Agency (DSCA) delivered the required certification notifying Congress of the proposed Taiwan sale on August 20, 2019.